The latest Global Peace Index has just named the most dangerous countries in the world.

 What is the roughest city in Europe?

-Europe is still safe, despite the war in Ukraine, as the war is confined to Ukrainian territory and no European countries have been affected.
+Europe is still safe, despite the war in Ukraine, as the war is confined to Ukrainian territory.
+No European countries have been affected.

 Are European countries safer than America?

 Yes, European countries are generally safer than America.
-For one thing, 13 of the world’s safest countries are located in Europe, while the US ranks in 126th place on the latest Global Peace Index.
+For one thing, most of the world’s safest countries are located in Europe, while the US ranks in a low 131st place on the latest Global Peace Index.
 What’s more, there is far less gun crime in Europe, as guns are tightly controlled.

 Before you go…